kubesail/kubesail-docs/docs/guides/pibox/rpiboot.md

 ## Enabling USB, SATA, and Display support

-If you aren't using one of our pre-built images, you will need to make some modifications to your installation to get full use out of the PiBox hardware.
+If you aren't flashing one of our pre-built images, you will need to make some modifications to your installation to get full use out of the PiBox hardware.
+See the [Operating System](/guides/pibox/os) page for instructions.

--   To enable the USB 2.0 ports on the Compute Module 4, you need to edit the boot config file at `/boot/config.txt` and add:

-        dtoverlay=dwc2,dr_mode=host

--   Enabling the SATA ports requires compiling the SATA modules into the kernel.
-Instructions for this can be found on Jeff Geerling's [PCI device guide on GitHub](https://github.com/geerlingguy/raspberry-pi-pcie-devices/issues/1#issuecomment-717578358)
--   To enable the 1.3-inch display, the [SPI interface needs to be turned on](https://blog.stabel.family/raspberry-pi-4-multiple-spis-and-the-device-tree/).
-Edit the boot config file at `/boot/config.txt` and add:

-        dtoverlay=spi0-1cs

-    You can then use a Python library or install the kernel module in order to draw images to the display.
-Adafruit has a guide which is compatible with the display used in PiBox. https://learn.adafruit.com/adafruit-mini-pitft-135x240-color-tft-add-on-for-raspberry-pi/1-3-240x240-kernel-module-install

-After these changes, you will need to `sudo reboot`.